State Tax Filing Resources

 ID: Rhode Island Business Registration - Employer Tax Section

-- Non-Taxpay - Paychex will provide you with a signature-ready return.
-You will need to determine whether you need to file it electronically or if you can file on paper.
+Non-Taxpay - Paychex provides you with signature-ready returns.
+You’ll need to determine whether you need to file it electronically or if you can file on paper.
 If you are required to file your return electronically, you’ll also need to remit your payments electronically.
-To file your returns electronically, go to the Rhode Island Division of Taxation Tax Portal.
+To file your returns electronically, go to the Rhode Island Tax Portal.

 South Carolina*